jsorrell/CarpetSkyAdditions/README.md

 Disable with ```/skyblock setDefault lightningElectrifiesVines false```

-If lightning strikes glowstone with vines attached, the vines will turn into glow lichen.
+If lightning strikes Glowstone with vines attached, the vines will turn into Glow Lichen.
-It can also strike a lightning rod on the glowstone.
+It can also strike a Lightning Rod on the Glowstone.

 ---